Vicksburg Campaign: Unvexing the Father of Waters

 About the Author

-Terry Winschel is Historian at Vicksburg National Military Park.
-A native of Pittsburgh, Pennsylvania, and a graduate of Pennsylvania State University, he is a twenty-five year veteran in the National Park Service.
-He served at Gettysburg National Military Park, Fredericksburg and Spotsylvania National Military Park, and Valley Forge National Historical Park before coming to Vicksburg.
-He is the author of several full-length works, including The Civil War Diary of the Common Soldier, Vicksburg: Fall of the Confederate Gibraltar, and Triumph & Defeat The Vicksburg Campaign as well as almost fifty articles about the Civil War.
+Terry Winschel recently retired as Chief Historian of Vicksburg National Military Park.
+A native of Pittsburgh, Pennsylvania, and a graduate of Pennsylvania State University.
+In his many years at the National Park Service he served at Gettysburg National Military Park, Fredericksburg and Spotsylvania National Military Park, and Valley Forge National Historical Park before ending his career at Vicksburg.
+He is the author of several full-length works, including The Civil War Diary of the Common Soldier, Vicksburg: Fall of the Confederate Gibraltar, and Triumph & Defeat: The Vicksburg Campaign as well as almost fifty articles about the Civil War.